 In July 2010, the Dodd-Frank Act was signed into law.
 Among other things, this act created the CFPB and granted it the authority to regulate companies that provide consumer financial services.
-In April 2012, the CFPB began its first examination of the Company's retail operations.
-We have received our report and at this time we do not anticipate any material changes to our retail operations as a result of this examination report.
-We are currently undergoing an examination of our internet operations by the CFPB.
+The CFPB has examined both our retail and internet operations.
+We do not expect the findings from these exams to result in a material change to our business practices.
 We expect to be periodically examined in the future by the CFPB as well as other regulatory agencies.
+The CFPB has expressed its intention to publish proposed rules in early 2016, which we would expect to become final in late 2016 and effective in 2017 or 2018.